Guscraftin/bot_XperPool/README.md

   - Asks the user the reason for opening the ticket (via a select menu).
   - Create the ticket in the 'ticket' category for non-members and in the 'ticket members' category for members and update the database.
   - Confirm button to close a ticket.
+  - Reopen button (mention the user) and delete button.
   - Send transcription of the ticket in log-ticket channel and update the database.
   - Delete the user of the 'Tickets' database and his ticket channel when he left the guild.
 - Mission system: